forthy/rapture-json/README.md

 ### Status

-Rapture JSON is *managed*.
-This means that the API is expected to continue to evolve, but all API changes will be documented with instructions on how to upgrade.
+Rapture JSON is now *stable*.
+This means that the API represents a useful set of features, and is unlikely to change significantly in subsequent releases.
+All API changes will be documented with instructions on how to upgrade.

 ### Availability

-Rapture JSON 0.10.0 is available under the Apache 2.0 License from Maven Central with group ID `com.propensive` and artifact ID `rapture-json_2.10`.
+Rapture JSON 1.0.0 is available under the Apache 2.0 License from Maven Central with group ID `com.propensive` and artifact ID `rapture-json_2.10`.

 #### SBT